NSagan271/lz78_rust/tutorials/README.md

 Documentation for other components is pending.
 - **`Sequences.ipynb`: prerequisite tutorial for  `CompressorTutorial.ipynb` and `SPATutorial.ipynb`.
 Look at this first!**

-    This tutorial describes the interface used for sequences of integers of characters.
+    This tutorial describes the interface used for sequences of integers and characters.
 - `SPATutorial.ipynb`: tutorial for use of the LZ78 SPA
 - `CompressorTutorial.ipynb`: tutorial for LZ78 compression
 - `ProbabilitySourceTutorial.ipynb`: tutorial for an LZ78-based probability source